in

 Related: Here’s how the Hinamatsuri Girl’s Day is celebrated, check out!

-Traditional Engagement Ceremonies in Japan
+• Traditional Japanese Engagement Ceremonies

 Source: Unsplash